Jocobqc/Jocobqc.github.io/content/project/Detection/index.md

   - multi-scale
 ---

-Deployment of deep models on edge computing platforms, such as NVIDIA Jetson and HUAWEI HiSilicon.
+The deployment and optimization of deep models on edge computing platforms aim to achieve real-time and robust infrared target detection.

 <!--more-->